WCGPR0/CS442/victor_wu_assign2/victor_wu/primeThreads/README.txt

 ACKNOWLEDGEMENT:

 [
-	Special shoutout to Professor Madhusudhan Govindaraju for this fun assignment.
+	Special shoutout to Professor Madhusudhan Govindaraju for this fun assignment, and Gourav Rattihalli for grading this assignment!
 ]